 - Fast Facts About Windows For Your Home

 - Home Heating Fact Sheet

-How conserving water will lower utility bills and greenhouse gas emissions in Arcata
+Conserving water will lower your utility bills and greenhouse gas emissions.

 Delivering water to and from your home is energy intensive.
 Did you know 64 percent of the City’s total municipal energy use goes toward pumping, distributing, and disposal of water used in our Community?
+Letting your faucet run for five minutes uses about as much energy as letting a 60-watt light bulb run for 14 hours.
 In 2010, the 723 million gallons of water our Community consumed generated 660 tons of carbon dioxide emissions.
 That is an annual emissions equivalent of nearly 70,000 gallons of gasoline consumed or roughly 120 passenger vehicles or the electricity use of approximately 80 average single-family households in the United States annually.